Data FAQ

 Where is my essay data?

-Because large quantities of text do not play well with most data files, the responses of subjects to essay items will be written to their own separate data files located in the main data folder.
-The file will be named after the variable name you use for the essay.
-For example, if you have an essay item called ess1 then look for your essay data in a file called "ess1.txt" in the main data folder.
+Because large quantities of text do not play well with most data files, the responses of subjects to essay items will be written to their own separate data files located in the main Data folder.
+The file will be named after the item name you use for the essay item.
+For example, if you have an essay item named ess1 then look for your essay data in a file called "ess1.txt" in the main data folder.
 The responses of all subject to this question will be appended there along with their subject and condition IDs.

 Can I change the values written to the data file?